Nuclei-Software/nuclei-linux-sdk/README.md

 ## Booting Linux on Nuclei QEMU

 **Note**: `qemu-system-riscv64` tool should be installed and added into **PATH** in advance.

+> From 2023.06, this branch is no longer works with Nuclei QEMU <= 2022.12 release, you can't run on qemu.
+> Please wait for our latest release of qemu, or you can compile a development version(nuclei/7.2) of https://github.com/riscv-mcu/qemu

 In release 2022.01 version of Nuclei QEMU, the Nuclei System Timer implementation has some issue, you need to change the **TIMERCLK_FREQ** in `conf/demosoc/*.dts` from 32768 to 1000000 before you run on qemu via `TIMER_HZ` in `conf/$SOC/build.mk`.